StefanScherer/mac-dev-box/README.md

 # mac-dev-box
-I want to automate my Mac OS X Mavericks setup, because you never know if [some jerk does dome crash tests with it](https://www.youtube.com/watch?v=x_ppg054OR0).
+I want to automate my Mac OS X Mavericks setup, because you never know when [it might crash](https://www.youtube.com/watch?v=x_ppg054OR0).

 So I try my automation script in a Vagrant environment.
 I'm using just a simple shell provider for these reasons: